Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Introduction

 \section{Introduction}

-In the analysis of complex networks such as social networks, observed networks are frequently compared to random graph models in an attempt to understand their structure~\cite{Itzkovitz2003,Newman2001,Strogatz2001}.
-Simple models like Erd\H{o}s-R\'enyi graphs~\cite{er-rg-59} with uniform edge probabilities are simple to generate and analyse.
-However, they are too different from commonly observed powerlaw degree sequences with few nodes of high degree and many nodes of low degree~\cite{Newman2001,n-tsfcn-03,Strogatz2001}.
-Therefore, a random graph with the same degree sequence as the given graph is frequently used~\cite{Cobb2003,Itzkovitz2003,Schlauch2015Motif}.
-Most of these graphs are simple graphs, i.e. graphs without self-loops and multiple edges.
-Using a random graph model that considers non-simple graphs can lead to significantly different results~\cite{Schlauch2015Motif}.
-In order to obtain reliable results, simple random graphs need to be sampled~\cite{Schlauch2015}.
-This is possible by randomising the given graph using edge switches~\cite{Cobb2003,Milo2003}.
+In the analysis of complex networks, such as social networks, the underlying graphs are commonly compared to random graph models to understand their structure~\cite{Itzkovitz2003,Newman2001,Strogatz2001}.
+While simple models like Erd\H{o}s-R\'enyi graphs~\cite{er-rg-59} are easy to generate and analyse, they are too different from commonly observed powerlaw degree sequences~\cite{Newman2001,n-tsfcn-03,Strogatz2001}.
+Thus, random graphs with the same degree sequence as the given graph are frequently used~\cite{Cobb2003,Itzkovitz2003,Schlauch2015Motif}.
+In practice, many of these graphs are simple graphs, i.e. graphs without self-loops and multiple edges.
+In order to obtain reliable results in these cases, the graphs sampled need to be simple since non-simple models can lead to significantly different results~\cite{Schlauch2015, Schlauch2015Motif}.
+The randomisation of a given graph is commonly implemented as an edge switching Markov chain \esmc{}~\cite{Cobb2003,Milo2003}.

-Simple graphs with prescribed degree sequences are also the fundamental building block of the LFR benchmark~\cite{Lancichinetti2009,Lancichinetti2008}.
-The LFR benchmark is a standard graph clustering benchmark graph generator for evaluating clustering algorithms that decompose graphs into dense parts, so-called clusters.
-For this, a simple graph that realises the wanted degree sequence is generated using the Havel-Hakimi algorithm~\cite{Hakimi1962, Havel1955} and then randomised.

-Nowadays, huge graphs are available that cannot be processed in the RAM of a single computer anymore.
-Thus, new analysis algorithms need to be developed that are able to handle such graphs.
-In turn large benchmark graphs are required to evaluate the scalability of these algorithms --- not only in terms of the running time but also regarding their quality.
-In~\cite{Hamann2017a}, an external memory LFR generator implementation, \emlfr{}, has been presented.
-Its main contributions are external memory versions of the Havel-Hakimi (\emhh{}) and edge switching algorithm (\emes{}). \emes{}, while being faster than internal memory algorithms even for graphs that still fit into internal memory, is still quite expensive and dominates the running time of \emlfr{}.
-In~\cite{Hamann2017b}, an alternative sampling via the Configuration Model~\cite{Molloy1995} has been studied which, due to a randomised but still slightly biased initialisation, reduces the running time of \emes{}.
-Still, graph randomisation remains a major bottleneck for generating and randomising huge graphs.
+Nowadays, massive graphs that cannot be processed in the RAM of a single computer, require new analysis algorithms to handle these huge datasets.
+In turn, large benchmark graphs are required to evaluate the algorithms' scalability --- in terms of speed and quality.
+LFR is a standard benchmark for evaluating clustering algorithms which repeatedly generates highly biased graphs that are then randomised~\cite{Lancichinetti2009,Lancichinetti2008}. \cite{Hamann2017a} presents the external memory LFR generator \emlfr{} and its I/O-efficient edge switching \emes{}.
+Although \emes{} is faster than previous results even for graphs fitting into RAM, it dominates \emlfr{}'s running time.
+Alternative sampling via the Configuration Model~\cite{Molloy1995} was studied to reduce the initial bias and the number of \esmc{} steps necessary~\cite{Hamann2017b}.
+Still, graph randomisation remains a major bottleneck during the generation of these huge graphs.